 27 Ways to Get More Sh!t Done – all right, I have to start by saying that I really do wonder why I need to get more stuff done.
 What’s wrong with doing less (say no #25), but doing it better (slow down #17).
 And why should I get up earlier (3) to do more of it – why not sleep in and do less of it – or is that what take a break (26) is all about?
 Particularly when #1 is get more sleep!
 And isn’t don’t multitask (7) the same thing as don’t bounce around (19)?
 This just doesn’t make sense to me.

-45 Things Successful Job Seekers Do on Social Media – clearly this is what I am doing wrong.
+45 Things Successful Job Seekers Do on Social Media (Link No Longer Active) – clearly this is what I am doing wrong.
 Though I am inclined to think that maybe I don’t have enough of a profile!
 Theoretically, I have time to keep up with all of this stuff, but I am not convinced that I have anything professionally relevant to contribute.

 73 Kitchen Hacks to Save Time, Get Organized, and Stay Sane – I couldn’t be bothered reading more than the first few.
 And they aren’t “hacks” anyway – the ones I read are household secrets whose origins are lost in the mists of time.
 These little gems would normally have been handed down to us by our mothers but these days Mums are out there working to get food on the table, even assuming that they hung around long enough to learn these mystic truths from their own mothers.
 Though as I said, I haven’t bothered to read the whole list… And I don’t care what you do, but I am never, ever, ever going to use dental floss to cut my camembert.

 And just because I’m putting the finishing touches on my book (Stress Free Dinner Parties), which explains in a pleasingly entertaining way (if I do say so myself) how to plan and host a dinner party.